 📓

-In the early 2000s, Paul Graham and Jess Livingstone started YC to genuinely help technical individuals learn the basics of Silicon Valley to the point where individuals can 1) work on cool stuff and 2) raise capital.
+In the early 2000s, YC was built to genuinely help technical individuals learn the basics of Silicon Valley to the point where individuals can 1) work on cool stuff and 2) raise capital.

-In their own words, paraphrased, they saw smart people who had promise, broke, and wanted to see what they could provide.
-In a rough sense, I like to call this “cleaning up” a talent pool.
+In their own words, paraphrased, they saw smart people who had promise, but lacking direction or resources… and wanted to see what they could provide.
+In a rough sense, I’ve heard this process called a “Cleanup.”

 At first, I hated this!
 So much!
 I felt like I had gone through enough personal grit, slept on enough couches, read enough Series exam test preps, done enough syndicate and angel rounds that I knew I already had the very real ability to sit down and access founders.
 And the truth is, I did.
 To this day, I can still put my money on that I definitely had that intelligence and ability.